-Becca counsels both property owners and entities with authority to condemn in eminent domain and condemnation actions.
-She assists landowners with land valuation issues, helping them secure the just compensation due to them under both the Colorado and U.S. Constitutions.
-She has experience in eminent domain and condemnation actions across the front range, including in Denver and Fort Collins.
+Becca counsels property owners in eminent domain and condemnation actions.
+She assists landowners with land valuation issues, helping them secure the just compensation due to them under both state and U.S. Constitutions.

-Additionally, Becca assesses upcoming condemnation and eminent domain projects for nationwide companies that own affected real estate, allowing these companies to anticipate impacts to their business operations and negotiate accordingly with condemning authorities.
+Becca also advises companies that own properties across the country by assessing upcoming condemnation and eminent domain projects and their potential impacts on real estate, allowing these companies to anticipate impacts to their business operations and negotiate accordingly with condemning authorities.

 Community Service and Pro Bono

 In addition to Becca’s deep commitment to client service, she is dedicated to public interest work.
 Becca has represented pro bono clients in immigration proceedings, class action lawsuits against government actors, and landlord/tenant disputes.
 She has worked with various organizations, including the American Civil Liberties Union, International Refugee Assistance Program and the Colorado Lawyer’s Committee.